Singapore Corporate Tax

 Tax Residence of a Singapore company

-For Singapore tax purposes, the tax residence of a company is practically determined by the location where the directors of the company hold their board meetings and exercise de facto control.
 Management and control, in the context of determining the resident status of a company, does not mean the management or control of day-to-day business operations but refers to the superior directing authority over the fundamental policies and decisions of the company.

 Resident and non-resident companies are taxed on income accruing in or derived from Singapore as well as on foreign income remitted (actual or deemed) into Singapore.
-Remittance of specific foreign income (dividends, branch profits, services income) may be tax exempt when remitted by a resident company under certain conditions.
+Remittance of specific foreign income (dividends, branch profits, services income) may be tax-exempt when remitted by a resident company under certain conditions.

 The Singapore revenue authority has also clarified that the use of foreign income to declare dividends, where such foreign income is not actually brought back to Singapore, will not trigger the deemed remittance provisions in the tax legislation.
 This effectively means that foreign income may be used to declare dividends to foreign shareholders without triggering Singapore income tax.
 (Conditions apply).